GustavoSouza123/node-markdown-editor/README.md

 # Node Markdown Editor

-A real-time markdown editor with Node.js
+A real-time markdown editor made with Node.js

 This app is inspired on a [DigitalOcean tutorial](https://www.digitalocean.com/community/tutorials/building-a-real-time-markdown-viewer)